CVPR 2025 - 2nd Workshop on

 Neural Fields Beyond Conventional Cameras

-Location: TBD, Music City Center, Nashville, Tennessee
+Location: Room 106A, Music City Center, Nashville, Tennessee

 Welcome to the official site of the 2nd Workshop on Neural Fields Beyond Conventional Cameras!
 This workshop will be held in conjunction with CVPR 2025 June 11th-15th 2025.
-Additional information such as exact schedules and location will be posted here as we get closer to the event.

 Motivation